reischapa/kv-ates/README.md

   * `.class1.class2`: means needs to have both
   * `.class1, .class2`: means has one or the other

+## css, icons that pull events into the void:
+  * `<i>` elements (at least, those that have FontAwesome classes) need to have `pointer-events: none;` in their CSS in order to allow clicks to pass through to other elements behind them

 ## webpack (2, not sure about other versions), ignore files in  watch mode:
   * Use watchIgnorePlugin, NEEDS ABSOLUTE PATHS TO WORK (could not get it to work otherwise).